tesseract-ocr/tessdoc/Compiling.md

 sudo ldconfig
 ```

+Since we have to compile leptonica in ubuntu 14.04, we should use LDFLAGS="-L/usr/local/lib" CFLAGS="-I/usr/local/include" make instead of make.

 On some systems autotools does not create m4 directory automatically (giving the error: "configure: error: cannot find macro directory 'm4'").
 In this case you must create m4 directory (`mkdir m4`), and then rerun the above commands starting with ./configure.

 If you want the training tools (3.03), you will also need to run the following commands: